fncbook/fnc/book/localapprox/adaptive.md

 {doc}`demos/adapt-usage`
 ````

-{ref}`function-intadapt` shows how to exploit this structure.
+{numref}`Function {number}<function-intadapt>` shows how to exploit this structure.
 The nested function `do_integral` does all of the work.
 It expects to receive the three nodes and integrand values that it shares with the level above.
 It adds the two new nodes and uses the set of all five to compute three trapezoid estimates with $n=1$, $n=2$, and $n=4$, using the updating formula {eq}`nc-doubling` twice.
 It goes on to find the two Simpson approximations and to estimate the error in the better one by {eq}`adapterr`.

 If the error estimate passes the test {eq}`absreltolerance`, the better Simpson value is returned as the integral over the given interval.
 Otherwise, the interval is bisected, the two pieces computed using recursive calls, and those results are added to give the complete integral.